 An Industry Standard Solution

-One of the biggest problems with the cloud is that many if not most cloud providers have built clouds that aren't interoperable with each other (can you say Amazon Web Services?).
-This is great for them, as it helps create customer lock-in, but it's bad for customers who might want or need to jump to a different cloud down the road.
+One of the biggest problems with the cloud is that many if not most cloud providers have built clouds that aren't inter-operable with each other (can you say Amazon Web Services?).
+This is great for them, as it creates a highly "sticky" customer, but it's bad for customers who might want or need to jump to a different cloud down the road.
 Make sure your cloud solution is based on underlying technologies provided by industry leaders such as Microsoft, Vmware, and Citrix.

 This is such a broad topic.
 Whether the concern is: Data Segregation, Secure Access, Encryption, Authentication, Regulatory Compliance, Data Location, or a number of other things… security is important.
-The tough thing with the cloud is - you have to do your due dillegence at a fairly low level.
+The tough thing with the cloud is - you have to do your due diligence at a highly detailed level.
 It's easy for cloud providers to demo a pretty solution, but on the inside it could be a mess of security problems.
 Don't be afraid to ask for an audited report of the data center.

 A Clear and Robust Backup Strategy